Posted on Friday, June 3, 2011

 When I got to the tent pavilion, singer and songwriter Catesby Jones had just taken the stage, and though the crowd was still growing when I got there, he had them all grooving in their seats.
 I was thoroughly impressed by his guitar skills and twangy country voice.
 Turns out, Catesby’s got an impressive country music pedigree, having written songs for many serious Nashville singers including Travis Tritt.
 He co-wrote Tritt’s hit song “Country Club,” which he performed during his set.

 Next up was Susan Savia, who delivered a solid set of Americana favorites.
-Her clear, sweet voice and harmonica (I’m a fool for some harmonica) were a welcoe addition to the festival.
+Her clear, swet voice and harmonica (I’m a fool for some harmonica) were a welcome addition to the festival.
 She sang a touching song inspired by Kirsten Holmstedt’s book Band of Sisters, which profiles female veterans and tells their stories.

 It was such a clear, blue-skied kind of day that I wandered out behind the pavilion to see if anyone was taking advantage of what I believe was perfect standup paddleboarding weather.
 Turns out, there were quite a few people who were on my wavelength.
 I sat and watched some kids master the paddleboard in no time.